aoberoi/buddytok/README.md

 *  possibly add a landing page so that the user has some idea of what they are doing before they use the app
 *  allow for shared configuration (such as validation parameters) between the server and the client.
+*  run this through jshint with javascript style guideline

 ## Appendix